Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 The Lagrange based optimization algorithm for multivariate functions and constraints is coded for one specific example with $m = 1$ and $n = 2$ in {\tt tvLagrangeOptim2.m}, see \cite{FUZNNSurvey}.
 For this specific example the optimal solution is known.
 The code can be modified for optimization problems with more than $n=2$ variables and for more than $m=1$ constraint functions.
-It is modular and accepts all look-ahead convergent finite difference formulas from \cite{FUfindiff19} that are listed in {\tt Polyksrestcoeff3.m} in our {\tt j\_s} format.
-It is important to try and understand the interaction between feasible $\eta$ and $\tau$ values for discretized ZNN methods here in order to be able to use ZNN well for other time-varying discretized problems.\\[1mm] An introduction to constrained optimization methods is available at {\url {https://www.researchgate.net/publication/255602767_Methods_for_Constrained_Optimization}} ; see also \cite{LSX20}.
-Several optimization problems are studied in \cite{LSX20} such as Lagrange optimization for unconstrained time-varying convex nonlinear optimizations called U-TVCNO and time-varying linear inequality systems called TVLIS.
-The latter will be treated in subpart (VI) just below. \\[2mm] {\bf Remark 3 : } An important concept in this realm is the product $\tau \cdot \eta$ for any one problem and any discretized ZNN method which uses a suitable finite difference scheme of type {\tt j\_s}.
-This product of constants, regularly denoted as $h = \tau \cdot \eta$, seems to be nearly constant for the optimal choice of parameters over a wide range of sampling gaps $\tau$ if the difference formula of type {\tt j\_s} stays fixed.
-Yet the optimal value of the near 'constant' $h$ varies widely from one look-ahead convergent finite difference formula to another.
-The reason for this behavior is unknown and worthy of further studies; see the optimal $\eta$ for varying sampling gaps $\tau$ tables for time-varying eigenvalue computation in \cite{FUaccFOVLama20}.
-It is interesting to note that analytic continuation ODE methods also deal with optimal bounds for a product, namely of the stepsize $\tau$ and the local Lipschitz constant $L_i$ of the solution $y$, see \cite[p.
+Our code is modular and accepts all look-ahead convergent finite difference formulas from \cite{FUfindiff19} that are listed in {\tt Polyksrestcoeff3.m} in the {\tt j\_s} format.\\[0.5mm] For other matrix optimization processes it is important to reformulate the code development process above and to try and understand the interaction between suitable $\eta$ and $\tau$ values for discretized ZNN methods here in order to be able to use ZNN well, see Remark 3 (a) and (b) below.\\[1mm] An introduction to constrained optimization methods is available at \cite{SD06}; see also \cite{LSX20}.
+Several optimization problems are studied in \cite{LSX20} such as Lagrange optimization for unconstrained time--varying convex nonlinear optimizations called U-TVCNO and time--varying linear inequality systems called TVLIS.
+The latter will be treated in subpart {\bf (VI)} just below.\\[2mm] {\bf Remark 3 : } (a) The computed results of any Lagrangian optimization algorithm should always be carefully scrutinized against what is well known in optimization theory, see \cite{Fi76, Ro76, Gau77, BNO03, NW06} for analytic requirements.
+Do not accept your ZNN computed results blindly.
+Our code development here applies to just one specific time–varying discretized matrix. \\[0.3mm] (b) An important concept in ZNN's realm is the product $ \tau \cdot \eta$ of the sampling gap $\tau$ and the exponential error decrease constant $\eta$ for any one specific problem and any discretized ZNN method which uses a specific suitable finite difference scheme of one fixed type {\tt j\_s}.
+This product of constants, regularly denoted as $h = \tau \cdot \eta$ in the Zeroing Neural Network literature, seems to be nearly constant for the optimal choice of the parameters $\tau$ and $\eta$ over a wide range of sampling gaps $\tau$ if the chosen difference formula of type {\tt j\_s} stays fixed.
+Yet the optimal value of the near 'constant' $h$ varies widely from one look--ahead convergent finite difference formula to another.
+The reason for this behavior is unknown and worthy of further studies; see the optimal $\eta$ for varying sampling gaps $\tau$ tables for time--varying eigenvalue computation in \cite{FUaccFOVLama20}.
+It is interesting to note that analytic continuation ODE methods also deal with optimal bounds for a product, namely that of the step--size $\tau$ and the local Lipschitz constant $L_i$ of the solution $y$, see \cite[p.
 429]{EMU96}.\\[-0mm] \underline{ }\\[-2mm]